watson-developer-cloud/assistant-toolkit/integrations/webhooks/multi-assist/README.md

 ## Converting the Node-RED samples to run on a different runtime

 Its very likely that for production deployments you may wish to convert the Node-RED samples to run on some other runtime.
-To make this easier here are a several of examples of messages that can be returned from both a pre and post webhook.
-Note the difference between returning a message response from a pre-webhook vs. a message request.
+To make this easier here are several of examples of messages that can be returned from both a pre and post webhook.
+Note that the next section shows the difference between returning a message response vs. a message request from a pre-webhook, which is the new feature described in the blog related to this code sample.

 ### Pre-webhook message response

-Note that there is no root "payload" object when a respones is returned from the pre-webhook instead of a request.
+Please note that there is no root "payload" object when a response is returned from the pre-webhook instead of a request.

 ```json
 {